rickbeeloo/CNN/README.md

 ------------

 ***Data splitting*** (```splitter.py```) <br>
-To be able to train and test the 3D CNN, the input data needs to be devided into a training, validation and test set.
-The original code did this by passing the indices for each set seperately.
+To be able to train and test the 3D CNN, the input data needs to be divided into a training, validation and test set.
+The original code did this by passing the indices for each set separately.
 We added the functionality to do this percentage based.

 Parameter  | explanation | default
 ------------- | -------------|-------------